mustafas18/AnimateAlert/README.md

 # AnimateAlert

-AnimateAlert is a component for Blazor.
+AnimateAlert is a component for Blazor apps.